-Like Gabapentin, Lyrica is an anticonvulsant and is often prescribed to treat both seizures and nerve pain.
+Lyrica is also an anticonvulsant and is often prescribed to treat both seizures and nerve pain.

-Notably, some studies suggest that Lyrica is more effective than Gabapentin for both of these uses as it’s a more potent medication.
+Notably, some studies suggest that this medication is more effective than Gabapentin for both of these uses as it’s a more potent medication.

 However, Lyrica is more likely to cause certain side effects including dry mouth, constipation, and weight gain.

-Other side effects associated with Lyrica can include:
+Other side effects associated with this prescription can include:

 - Blurred vision